bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 - _**Pretraining and Odour Training Parameters**_
   - Checking the pretraining mode will generate a pretraining schedule and the parameters in reward map will not be used.
   - Checking the odour training mode will generate an odour training schedule and the reward map will be used.
-That is a trial with odour index 1 will present the odour assigned to the valve of odour index 1 then give the reward directly afterward.
-A trial with odour index 2 will then present the odour assigned to the valve of odour index 2 and not reward will be given.
+That is, a trial with odour index 1 will present the odour assigned to the valve of odour index 1 then give the reward directly afterward.
+A trial with odour index 2 will then present the odour assigned to the valve of odour index 2 and no reward will be given.
 </br>

 ##### [Example 2] GNG trial with 2 odours and 1 reward output with odour index 2 is rewarded